 And Donovan Guest Houses embraces the ultimate Pacific Northwest vibes with a stay on a working Christmas-tree farm, just 3 miles from the center of Corvallis.
 You can sign up for a Japanese pottery class on-site and learn to fire and decorate your own tea bowl.

 If You Go:

 Looking for more farm fun in the area?
 Goat Yoga is a worldwide sensation that was born right here in the Willamette Valley, and sometimes includes wine tasting.
-Watch for the public opening of the Original Goat Yoga World Headquarters, and follow founder Lainey Morse’s No Regrets Farm on Instagram for photos of the happy little goats who started it all.
+Watch for public classes to resume at the new Original Goat Yoga World Headquarters on a beautiful farm in Monroe, and follow founder Lainey Morse’s No Regrets Farm on Instagram for photos of the happy little goats who started it all.
 Ever tried grinding your own wheat into flour?
-Visitors to Thompson’s Mill, 16 miles southeast of Corvallis, can do that and more on a free guided tour of the last working water-powered mill in Oregon.
-After the tour, take a walk through the 100-year-old orchard and meet the flock of heritage poultry.
+Visitors to Thompson’s Mill, 16 miles southeast of Corvallis, can explore the last working water-powered mill in Oregon, walk through a 100-year-old orchard and meet the flock of heritage poultry.
 You’re sure to feel like you’ve stepped back in time.